arushibuilds/GHC26-Grants-and-Scholarships/README.md

 This is an independently compiled directory of funding opportunities for participants to attend the [Grace Hopper Celebration 2026](https://ghc.anitab.org/)

+Check out [this article](https://roadtoghc.substack.com/p/how-to-fund-your-ghc26-attendance) for some ways that you can secure funding

 ## Contributing
-To contribute to this file, please put in a pull request.
+To contribute to this file, please submit a pull request.
 If you are unfamiliar, please post in [issues](https://github.com/arushibuilds/GHC26-Sponsors-Pages/issues)

 ## Disclaimer